WEC-Sim/WEC-Sim/docs/man/theory.rst

 	P_{pto}=-F_{pto}\dot{X}_{rel}

-For more information about application of pto systems in WEC-Sim, refer to :ref:`advanced_features:Constraint and PTO Features` section.
+For more information about application of pto systems in WEC-Sim, refer to :ref:`man/advanced_features:Constraint and PTO Features` section.

 Mooring